GeorgeBouras/ShellDB/README.md

 	./install -–about
 	./install -–license

+To upgrade ( the data are not affected)

+	git pull origin master
+	./install -–remove
+	./install --install

 That is all you need to know to have ShellDB started.
 So get the code, install it, read the short API documentation and have some fun with it.

 <a href="https://github.com/GeorgeBouras/ShellDB/blob/master/documentation/01%20generic.txt">Generic</a>